Should You Allow Pets at Your Short-Term Rental? Pros and Cons of Pet-Friendly Airbnbs

 If an incident takes place beyond the property and you do not have off-premises liability coverage, unfortunately, the host would not be covered by their policy.

 Proper Insurance’s policy at its core is a Commercial Business Policy with Commercial General Liability coverage.
-This means that the coverage is not restricted to your property line like it would be in a standard Homeowners or Landlord policy.
+This means that the coverage is not restricted to your property line, as it would be in a standard Homeowners or Landlord policy.
 Think of our policy as following your guests and their pets wherever they go while they’re staying at your vacation home.

 Legally, you are required to make accommodations for people with service animals.
 This means that a person with a service animal can rent a property that typically does not allow pets in their house rules.